shellfarmer/WeakestLink/README.md

     * Browse to "chrome://extensions/"
     * Enable Developer mode
     * Click Load Unpacked extension and select the folder where you cloned the repository to

+## Firefox Installation - This is a recent port from the Chrome version and may still be buggy

+    1. From the Firefox store - https://addons.mozilla.org/en-US/firefox/addon/weakestlink/ - Recommended as this will auto-update
+    2. Load unpacked extension - This is unload when browser is closed unless you configure firefox to maintain Temporary Addons
+        * Clone repository
+        * Browse to "about:debugging"
+        * Click Load Temporary Addon and select the manifest.json file from the folder where you cloned the repository to

 ## Usage